romkatv/zsh-bench/README.md

 source ~/zsh-autosuggestions/zsh-autosuggestions.zsh
 ```

 Just one line.
-Plain and simple. `~/zsh-autosuggestions` is supposed to be created manualy, outside
+Plain and simple. `~/zsh-autosuggestions` is supposed to be created manually, outside
 of zsh rc files.
 In the benchmark it's done by a `setup` script like this:

 ```zsh